Send your enquiry.

 However, you do have rights and it is important that you exercise these rights – especially your right to free legal advice.
 Remember, defence solicitors, are on your side.
 By getting a legal representative, you can be sure that someone is acting in your best interests, working to get you released from custody as soon as possible.

 That is precisely what we will do for you if you are arrested.
-We have a specialist team of criminal defence solicitors, ready and waiting to help those facing criminal allegations.
+We have a specialist team ready and waiting to help those facing criminal allegations.
 We will advise you what to say during police questioning, keep you updated on the progress of your case, and work to get the charges against you dropped.

 Get free legal advice now